 Your attorney will use your medical records for your case, so be sure to follow all medical recommendations and directions.

-Report your slip and fall to a manager or property owner.
+Report your slip-and-fall to a manager or property owner.
 Depending on the scene of the accident, a report may be required.
 If there is a written report, you may request a copy.

-If possible, collect any evidence or relevant information regarding your slip and fall.
-Items to collect can include:
+If possible, collect any evidence or relevant information regarding your slip-and-fall.

 As you get more information, like medical records or records reflecting lost wages, be sure to keep everything, as it may impact your case.